 Naturally, this will have implications for both developers and homeowners seeking to make the most of their site or property.

-Bat habitats: Conservation, compensation and planning
+Bat habitats: Surveying, conservation, compensation and planning

 Kent is growing, and the local authorities have made provisions for significant investment to support this growth in the coming years.
 A large amount of this investment will likely be targeted at infrastructure; with the Kent and Medway Growth and Infrastructure Framework predicting £16.4 billion will be needed to develop the county to its full potential.